MooersLab/EasyPyMOL/README.md

 * Windows 8 32 bit  running PyMOL 1.7.6.2 and PyMOL 1.7.6.6.
 * Mac OSX 10.10.5 64 bit running PyMOL 1.5.0.5, 1.7.6.6 (via MacPorts), 1.8.0.5, and 1.8.2.0.

 We tried to make the code backward compatible to PyMOL 1.5.
-We do not gaurantee that this code works with earlier versions of PyMOL.
+We do not guarantee that this code works with earlier versions of PyMOL.
 Nor do we guarantee that the code will not fail in future versions of PyMOL.
 In PyMOL version 1.6, there were several changes that reduced the backward compatibility.
 We also do not guarantee that the code will work if you install the code in a location that is different from that described below.

 ###Instructions